MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/products-versions-privacy-controls.md

 - Office for Mac, which is available with any Office 365 or Microsoft 365 subscription plan that includes the desktop versions of the Office apps.
 For example, the Office apps that come with the Microsoft 365 Family plan (for home), the Microsoft 365 Business Premium plan (for businesses), or the Microsoft 365 E3 plan (for enterprises).
 - Office 2019 for Mac, which is available as a one-time purchase from a retail store or through a volume licensing agreement.
+- Office LTSC Standard for Mac 2021, which is available as a one-time purchase through a volume licensing agreement.

 For Mac devices, the following table lists the apps and the minimum version of those apps which have our most recent privacy controls.